isabella232/rtos-docs-pr.tr-tr/rtos-docs/threadx/chapter4.md

 ## <a name="tx_mutex_prioritize"></a>tx_mutex_prioritize

-Mutex askıya alma listesini önceliklendir
+Mutex askıya alma listesini önceliklendirme

 ### <a name="prototype"></a>Prototype